 WARNING: ANTIFREEZE IS FLAMMABLE, DEPENDING ON PRESSURE AND THE PERCENTAGE OF MIXTURE WITH WATER.
 FOR EXAMPLE, A SLIGHT LEAK IN THE COOLING SYSTEM CAN CAUSE POCKETS OF COOLANT TO COLLECT ON TOP OF THE ENGINE.
-ENGINE HEAT WILL CAUSE THE WATER IN THE MIXTURE TO EVAPORATE LEAVING A HIGH CONCENTRATION OF FLAMMABLE ANTIFREEZE.
+ENGINE HEAT WILL CAUSE THE WATER IN THE MIXTURE TO EVAPORATE, LEAVING A HIGH CONCENTRATION OF FLAMMABLE ANTIFREEZE.
 AS THE ENGINE GETS HOTTER, DUE TO A LOSS IN COOLANT, THE ANTIFREEZE CAN BURST INTO FLAMES AND CAUSE AN ENGINE FIRE.
 THIS IS ESPECIALLY TRUE WHEN THE ENGINE IS IDLING BECAUSE OF DECREASED AIR FLOW AROUND THE ENGINE.

-If you suspect a leak, replace the coolant with a 50/50 mix of antifreeze and water.
+If you suspect a leak, replace the lost coolant with either pure water or a 50/50 mix of antifreeze and water.
 Then, fix the leak as quickly as possible.